aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 ### How to run it

 - Start innings with runners already on base to force the situations you want.
-Use the recommended situations list in Practice 4.
+Use the list below.
 - Runners take a sign before every pitch.
 - Do not correct every mistake.
 Let plays finish.
 - Stop no more than three or four times in the entire block, and only for something you expect to see again in the first game.

+### Situations worth forcing

+- Bases empty with no outs
+- Runner on first attempting to steal second
+- Runner on second attempting to steal third
+- Runner established at third reading a wild pitch or passed ball
+- Runners on first and third with the runner from first stealing
+- Ground ball with a force play available
+- Ball hit to the outfield with runners advancing
+- Overthrow at first with the defense recovering and stopping play
+- Two outs with a runner on base

 ### After a stopped play, ask three questions